Frequently Asked Questions (FAQs)

 How important is it to use audio playback equipment in combination with decoys?

-The use of decoys for conservation is based on a growing scientific literature that supports their effective use for helping to start seabird colonies.
-The research has shown that decoys used in combination with audio recordings are more likely to result in colonization than decoys alone.
-For these reasons, we encourage managers to deploy one or more audio systems with decoys.
+Research has shown that decoys used in combination with audio recordings are more likely to result in colonization than decoys alone.
+For these reasons, we encourage managers to deploy one or more audio system in conjunction with decoys.
 Audio boxes are used in combination with decoys for diurnal species and in combination with artificial burrows for nocturnal species.

 How important is it to use mirrors as part of social attraction?

-Reflective mirror boxes enhance social attraction for diurnal seabirds such as puffins, murres and terns by providing a more interactive experience.
-Mirrors help to hold the attention of pioneering individuals at the earliest stages of colonization so they are more likely to meet others of their species.
+Reflective mirror boxes enhance social attraction by providing a more interactive experience.
+Mirrors help to hold the attention of pioneering individuals at the earliest stages of colonization, so they are more likely to meet others of their species.
 This is especially important if there are only a few prospecting individuals visiting the recolonization site.

 What is rotational molding?